 On the one hand, a judgment of May 2020 confirmed a resolution of the Spanish Transparency Council that ruled in favour of the disclosure of the unit price for medicinal products paid by Spanish public authorities during 2018.
 This judgment was appealed and annulled.
-A Spanish court ruled (March 2021) that providing such information would violate the guarantee of confidentiality established in Article 97 of Royal Legislative Decree 1/2015.
+A Spanish court ruled (March 2021)15 that providing such information would violate the guarantee of confidentiality established in Article 97 of Royal Legislative Decree 1/2015.
 In addition, this judgment of March 2021 recognised that providing this information would affect the economic and commercial interests of the pharmaceutical companies that market them.
 A judgment from the High Court of Justice of the Canary Islands of April 2023 declared that "pharmaceutical companies have a legitimate interest in relation to the reimbursed price of medicinal products, which is obtained from reserved information".
 According to the Court, the disclosure of the unit price (which in this case was the same as the PVL) can cause serious damage to the company's capacity to compete, and "said price should be considered a trade secret worthy of protection".
 The High Court of Justice of the Canary Island confirmed that the Law on Public Procurement does not oblige public hospitals to publish the unit price at which they acquire exclusive medicinal products.

-On the other hand, there have been three recent first-instance rulings that have ruled that the MOH should grant access to the pricing and reimbursement resolution of three medicinal products.
+On the other hand, there have been three recent first-instance rulings that have ruled that the MOH should grant access to the P&R resolution of three medicinal products.
 The courts dismissed plaintiffs' arguments and upheld the Spanish Transparency Council's position arguing that Article 97.3 of Royal Legislative Decree 1/2015 does not set out a specific global and systematic regime of the right of access to public information capable of displacing the general regime of Law 19/2013.
-According to the Court, Article 97.3 of Royal Legislative Decree 1/2015 should only be applied to the technical, economic and financial aspects known by the Administration in the performance of its duties, but not to the resolution on pricing and reimbursement and/or the PVL.
-In addition, the Court said that there is no evidence that the confidential information provided by pharmaceutical companies during the pricing and reimbursement procedure appears in each pricing and reimbursement ruling.
-Moreover, according to these judgments, the economic interests of the NHS would not be affected with the publication of the pricing and reimbursement rulings.
-These rulings were appealed and, therefore, are not final.
+According to the Court, Article 97.3 of Royal Legislative Decree 1/2015 should only be applied to the technical, economic and financial aspects known by the Administration in the performance of its duties, but not to the resolution on P&R and/or the PVL.
+In addition, the Court said that there is no evidence that the confidential information provided by pharmaceutical companies during the P&R procedure appears in each P&R ruling.
+Moreover, according to these judgments, the economic interests of the NHS would not be affected with the publication of the P&R rulings.